 A Bookkeeper is an essential member of the team within a small business.
 A Bookkeeper typically records the financial transactions of the organization, posting debits and credits into an accounting software application.
 In a small business, they may do more, including preparing invoices, receiving payment against outstanding invoices, manage payroll, and working with a tax preparer to file quarterly returns.
 If you are the only accounting employee within a small company, your job responsibilities may also include accounts payable and accounts receivable.

 With this Bookkeeper job description sample, you can get a good idea of what employers are looking for when hiring for this position.
-Remember though, every employer is different and each will have unique qualifications when they hire for their Bookkeeper position.
+Remember, every employer is different and each will have unique qualifications when they hire for a Bookkeeper role.

 We are seeking an experienced and detail-oriented Bookkeeper to monitor the finances of our growing company.
 On a daily basis, you will record all financial transactions, including cash payments, into the correct general ledger and verify that they are accurate.
 You will also be responsible for maintaining all financial records, completing required tax forms, processing payroll, and generating regular reports for upper management.
 Our ideal candidate has worked as a professional Bookkeeper for at least three years and has experience managing large bank accounts.